ekrell/ekrell.github.io/_posts/2021-03-08-underwater-gopro-stream.md

 The GoPro Hero 4 stream is a bit blurry, but it only needs to be sufficient for onboard scene understanding.
 The camera can stream and simultaneously record to its SD card at the specified resolution.
 In the following video, the left recording is what was streamed to the laptop and the right is the 1080 res video recorded by the camera.
-The difference between the two is more subtle that I expected.
+The difference between the two is more subtle than I expected.

 [Video comparison of streamed and recorded underwater footage](https://www.youtube.com/watch?v=3a1oJquOUrk)